hai-vr/documentation/docs/research/toe-tracking/index.md

 - The Tundra Developer Board exposes (processed) sensor values to SteamVR as part of the controller,
 - A Python script acting as a background SteamVR app reads those sensor values that have been bound in SteamVR bindings,
 - That Python script sends those values to VRChat through OSC.
+  - [This is the Python script](https://github.com/Greendayle/SteamVR_To_OSC) I had been using.
+It shows itself as an app, and you use the SteamVR controller binding interface to connect the hardware to the generic inputs of this software.

 It is synced and animated in VRChat using a blend tree that takes these sensor values as blend tree inputs.